MioVisman/fluxbb_modifications/upload/readme.txt

 ##                      Maximum "Space allocated to members" increased from 2 GiB to 20 TiB.
 For 32 and 64-bit systems.
 ##                      Maximum "Max size members can upload" remained unchanged and depends on the server/PHP settings and OS bit depth.
 ##
+##                    v 3.0.0 beta
+##                      Added support for ImageMagick graphics library.
+##                      The file mentioned in the forum posts cannot be deleted.
+##                        The search for the mention of the file goes through the search index and further LIKE in the message.
+##                        Admin can delete files without checks in the admin plugin.
 ##
 ##
 ##   Repository URL:  https://fluxbb.org/resources/mods/?s=author&t=Visman&v=all&o=name